apmlabs/ace-box/Readme.md

 ## ARCHITECTURE

+Terraform is used for spinning up the VM and all the needed resources within the Cloud Provider environment (AWS, GCP, Azure).
-Terraform (Cloud) are used for spinning up the VM, Ansible is used for setting up the various components.
+Ansible is used for setting up the various modules on top of the VM.

+Referring to the previous example, Terraform is used to provision the VM and auxiliary resources on the Cloud Provider, while Ansible is used to deploy all the components (k8s, DT Operator and Easytrade) on the VM.

 - [Welcome to the ACE-Box](#welcome-to-the-ace-box)
   - [Installation](#installation)
     - [Available use cases:](#available-use-cases)